CliffS/ikea-tradfri/README.md

 - **switch** *(boolean)*

   This is the on-off switch.
-It can be read to get the state of the Bulb or written to. to turn the bulb on or off.
+It can be read to get the state of the Bulb.
+Writing to it will turn the bulb on or off.

 ```coffeescript
 bulb = tradfri.device 'Bulb number 1'